fetchai/agents-aea/docs/aries-cloud-agent.md

 ### Install ACA

-Install Aries cloud-agents (see <a href="https://github.com/hyperledger/aries-cloudagent-python#install" target=_blank>here</a>) if you do not have it on your machine.
+Install Aries cloud-agents (run `pip install aries-cloudagent` or see <a href="https://github.com/hyperledger/aries-cloudagent-python#install" target=_blank>here</a>) if you do not have it on your machine.

 ## Run the demo test